The Inheritance Clause

 So when the letter arrived a few days later, I took it as a sign from the universe.

-Either way, the envelope was not to be ignored.
+The envelope was not to be ignored.

 It was thick.
 Official.
 It smelled faintly like lavender and old paper.